Tiledesk/tiledesk-server/docs/api.md

 If the rate limit is exceeded, Tiledesk will respond with a HTTP 429 Too Many Requests response code and a body that details the reason for the rate limiter kicking in.

 #### Request Format
 This is a JSON-only API.
 You must supply a Content-Type: application/json header on PUT and POST requests.
-You must set an Accept: application/json header on all requests.
+Sometimes you have to set an Accept: application/json header on a specific request.
 You may get a text/plain response in case of an error such as a bad request.
 You should treat this as an error you need to take action on.

 #### Response Format
 Tiledesk responds to successful requests with HTTP status codes in the 200 or 300 range.